Where to Stay in London

 Finally, the Electric Cinema is also worth a visit.
 It’s one of the oldest and most enchanting cinemas in the country.

-Would you like to stay in one of the best areas in this part of London for an amazing market experience – with the renowned Portobello Market just around the corner?
+Would you like to stay in one of the best areas of this part of London, with the renowned Portobello Market just around the corner for an unforgettable market experience?

 Camden Town is one of the alternative areas in London, picturesquely set at a small canal.
 If you like the vibe of a neighbourhood, where you will find a heaven of small open-air markets with quirky market stalls, an iconic Roundhouse, dynamic street performers, and great live music, it is maybe Camden Town you should consider for your stay – especially if you are a real shopping addict whether it is the big brands, vintage clothing, antiques or special-style items you are after.
 It is also an excellent place for people-watching!